Your body after the birth: 9 surprising things that happen after giving birth

 You may have heard that episiotomies aren’t always required, but, even if the doctor doesn’t make an incision, you might need some stitches because minor vaginal tearing is very common, especially if you’re a first-time mom.
 If you opted for an epidural, you may not feel the tear or incision and the subsequent stitches.
 However, if you didn’t receive any form of pain relief, your doctor or midwife will give you a shot to numb the area first.

-After the childbirth, your womb has to shrink down to pre-pregnancy size.
+After childbirth, your womb has to shrink down to pre-pregnancy size.
 Oxytocin is the hormone that is responsible for causing uterine contractions.

 Your Child might not be interested in breastfeeding

 You may have heard that it’s important to breastfeed as soon as possible after birth to encourage early bonding.
 While that’s true, don’t be surprised if Your Child isn’t interested in feeding immediately.
 A lot of babies neglect to feed for the first 15 to 30 minutes after delivery.
-However, skin to skin contact right after birth is still important to help reduce any sort of mental stress your baby might experience.
+However, skin-to-skin contact right after birth is still important to help reduce any sort of mental stress your baby might experience.

 There will be some blood